 We incorporate information on the modular structure of the project by including Preferential modularity as a covariate controlling for the tendency of participants to work preferentially on problems within the same module.
 The interpretation of organizational structure provided by Cohen et al. (1972) is perfectly consistent with our quasi-experimental representation of Preferential modularity as an exogenous constraint on the access that solutions carried by participants have to problems that the project generates.
-A positive Preferential modularity effect would indicate that attention allocation events are more likely to occur within the same module where they occurred in the past.
-In other words, a positive estimate would provide evidence that participants tend to allocate their attention within individual modules.
-Preferential modularity is defined formally in Appendix A (Equation A.9).
-Participant-specific and problem-specific covariates may affect the probability of observing attention allocation events both directly, as well as indirectly through their interaction with the attention network.
-For this reason, in the empirical analysis we report in the next section we control for interaction effects that may reveal specific ways in which attributes of problems and participants interact with one another and with problem solving sequences.
-We define Attention clustering within modules as an interaction effect between Module and Attention clustering, because we want to investigate how formal organizational structure affects attention clustering between participants.
-A negative estimate of the coefficient associated with Attention clustering within modules would reveal a tendency of participants to cluster their attention on problems across modules.
-Attention clustering within modules is defined formally in Appendix A (Equation A.10).
+A positive Preferential modularity effect indicates that attention allocation events are more likely to occur within the same module in which they occurred in the past.
+In other words, a positive estimate provides evidence that participants tend to allocate their attention within individual modules.
+Preferential modularity is defined formally in Appendix A (Equation (A.9)).
+Participant- and problem-specific covariates may affect the probability of observing attention allocation events both directly and indirectly through their interaction with the attention network.
+For this reason, in the empirical analysis we report in the next section, we control for interaction effects that may reveal specific ways in which attributes of problems and participants interact with one another and with problem solving sequences.
+We define Attention clustering within modules as an interaction effect between Module and Attention clustering because we want to investigate how formal organizational structure affects attention clustering between participants.
+A negative estimate of the coefficient associated with Attention clustering within modules reveals a tendency of participants to cluster their attention on problems across modules.
+Attention clustering within modules is defined formally in Appendix A (Equation (A.10)).

 Finally, Time inactive records for each participant i the time difference between the current time and the last time i was active in addressing any problem.
-We include time inactive to control for participants who are formally in the risk set, but do not actively contribute to the collective problem-solving process.
-Time inactive will make participants with long inactivity time hardly influence the estimation of other model effects.
-Time inactive is formally defined in equation A.11, Appendix A.
+We include Time inactive to control for participants who are formally in the risk set but do not actively contribute to the collective problem-solving process.
+Time inactive implies that participants with long inactivity time hardly influence the estimation of other model effects.
+Time inactive is formally defined in Equation (A.11).